gerardog1/LINUX_HARDENING/03-ssh-keys/commands.md

 The steps for creating, configuring, and securing SSH key pairs.

 ## Making Directory & Setting Permissions
-Before anything, we have to run:
+Before anything, we have to run these commands in our Linux server:
 ```bash
 mkdir ~/.ssh && chmod 700 ~/.ssh
 ```